 The first months into our B Corp adventure

-Becoming a ‘Good Company’: we’ve all heard about it, we all know it’s necessary and most of us want it, but the question is: what does it mean, where to start and how to do it right?
+Becoming a ‘Good Company.
+We’ve all heard about it, most of us want it, but the question is: what does it mean, where do you start and how do you do it right?

 The answer might be easier than you think: become a certified B Corp company.
 Uh, wait, B what?
 Never heard of this B term?
 Don’t worry, I’ll explain all about it below.
 But first, put on your Patagonia t-shirt, wear those Allbirds sneakers and get comfy with a bowl of Ben & Jerry’s.
 Yep, you guessed it, these are all B Corp brands.
 Now you’re ready to grow your positive impact.

-First things first, let’s cover the what, why and when before we go into the how.
+First things first, let’s cover the what, why and when before we get into the how.

 What: B Corp is short for B Corporation (you probably figured that one out by yourself), and certified B Corps are for-profit companies that use their business to create a more inclusive and sustainable economy.
 Brands like Patagonia, Allbirds and Ben & Jerrys are great examples, but also a lot of smaller brands and agencies are B Corp certified.
 They meet the highest verified standards of social and environmental performance, transparency, and accountability.
 Unlike traditional corporations, B Corps are legally required to consider the impact of their decisions on all stakeholders: customers, workers, communities, and the environment.
 It’s this legal accountability and the holistic approach that truly sets this certification apart from others.
 The certification is accredited by B Lab, the non-profit organisation behind the label.
 Today, there are more than 4,000 B Corps in 150 industries and 74 countries worldwide, and the total combined revenue of B Corps globally is more than $67 billion.

 Why: There are many reasons why you should consider becoming a B Corp.
 Besides the obvious reasons – creating and supporting a better world and increasing your positive impact – it has many benefits for your business as well.
 People want to work for, buy from, and invest in businesses they believe in.
 B Corp Certification is a powerful way to build credibility, trust, and value for your business.
 Especially now, in times of uncertainty, social disruption and climate crisis, the demand for purpose-driven and value-based companies increases.
-The benefits hold true for both B2C and B2B businesses, as explained in this article about Why more brands are seeking out B Corp certifications.
+The benefits hold true for both B2C and B2B businesses, as explained in this Vogue Business article about why more brands are pursuing B Corp certification.

 When: This is an easy one: NOW.
 Ok, I’ll let you finish my story first, but seriously, start today, not tomorrow.
 Every small step in the right direction is a win!
 Plant the first seeds today, and positive change will follow.
 I promise.